 Roswell Park, Oneida Healthcare Receive $500,000 Donation to Collaborative Campaign

 BUFFALO, N.Y. — The Howard & Bess Chapman Charitable Corporation has announced a half-million dollar gift to Oneida Healthcare (OHC) and Roswell Park Comprehensive Cancer Center.
-The gift will support a collaborative capital campaign aiming to bring comprehensive cancer care closer to home for residents of Oneida, N.Y., and the surrounding area.
+The gift will support a collaborative capital campaign aiming to provide access to National Cancer Institute-level cancer care to residents of Central New York. residents of Oneida, N.Y., and the surrounding area.

 The two hospitals opened a new infusion center at the Madison County hospital’s Oneida campus in mid-December and have plans to construct a new radiation oncology facility and expand the existing Alice M. Gorman Imaging Center in 2018.
 In addition to the new and renovated facilities, the leading cancer experts at Roswell Park will provide specialized training for staff at the OHC location, ensuring that the cancer care offered by OHC will match the same exceptional quality offered at the Buffalo cancer center and help eliminate lengthy commutes for patients.

 “Cancer treatment can require weekly and sometimes daily visits for transfusions, radiation and follow-up visits.
 When patients and their caregivers need to travel several hours for each visit, it can become a barrier to treatment and negatively affect patient outcomes,” said Roswell Park President and CEO Candace S. Johnson, PhD.
 “Roswell Park’s collaboration with Oneida Healthcare will help to reduce this burden for patients in Central New York so that they can focus on what’s most important — their treatment and recovery.”